SpineEventEngine/ProtoData/README.md

  ```
  ./target/dir/install.sh $HOME/custom/installation/dir
  ```
- In any case, the directory must exist.
-Otherwise, `install.sh` will exit with an error.

  4. If you use either `bash` or `zsh` shell, you will be asked to run a `source` command to update the `PATH` environmental variable.
 If you use another shell, you will have to update the `PATH`